impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 ...;;
 ```

 The `* )` line is the catch-all / default case branch.
-Any `rbenv` command that wasn't captured by the previous branches will be captured by this branch.
-How we handle that is determined by what's inside the branch, starting with the next line:
+Any `rbenv` command that wasn't captured by the previous branches, including real commands (`rbenv version`, `rbenv local`, etc.), will be captured by this branch.

+How we handle the user's input is determined by what's inside the branch, starting with the next line.

+### Getting the filepath for the user's command

 ```
   command_path="$(command -v "rbenv-$command" || true)"
 ```

 Here we're declaring a variable called `command_path`, and setting its value equal to the result of a response from a command substitution.
 That command substitution is **either**:

- - the result of `command -v "rbenv-$command"`, or (if that result is a falsy value)
+ - the result of `command -v "rbenv-$command"`, or (if there is no result)
  - the simple boolean value `true`.

+We saw the same `|| true` syntax [earlier in this file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L46){:target="_blank" rel="noopener"}.
+It means that we don't want a failure of `command -v "rbenv-$command"` to trigger an exit of this script if it errors out.

 The value of the command substitution depends on what `command -v "rbenv-$command` evaluates to.
-It's a bit confusing to parse because `command` is the name of a shell builtin, but `$command` is the name of a shell variable that we declared earlier.
+It might be a bit confusing to read, because `command` is the name of a shell builtin, but `$command` is the name of a shell variable that we declared earlier.

 If we run `help command` to see what this shell builtin does, we get: